Vaeldt/odin-recipes/README.md

 # odin-recipes
-Simple website leading to external recipy links.
+Simple recipes website.
-Once i'm done I'll have demonstrated basic use of git aswell as simple html tools.
+Once i'm done I will have demonstrated basic use of fundamental html tools aswell as simple git and github functions.